-In designs with ARMv8-M architecture with Security Extension, components that are critical to the security of the system such can be placed in the Secure world.
+In designs with the Armv8-M architecture Security Extension, components that are critical to the security of the system such can be placed in the Secure world.
 These critical components include:

 - A Secure boot loader.

-- · Secret keys.
+- Secret keys.

 - Flash programming support.

-- · High value assets.
+- High value assets.

-The remaining applications are placed in the Non-secure world.
+The remaining applications are placed in the Normal world.